 And threads you might ask?
 Well, we have the great pleasure to welcome a new member to our group.
 Monika Kinner-Whalen is a well-known fibre artist here in Saskatoon, and she has joined us to expand our happy collective and to add even more diverse creativity to our group.

 So mark your calendars, and we will soon have more specific show details.
 Also, watch our Facebook page and our blog here for our weekly Spotlights, highlighting the work and inspirations of each member of our group as we work our way to April.

-It’s not hard to guess Marilyn Weiss’s favourite colour.
-Red shows up in pretty much all of Marilyn’s art works, whether it’s the under-painting of a boreal forest scene, the sky above a Nutana alley, or one of her well-known poppy paintings.
-Marilyn takes regular sketching trips to northern Saskatchewan and other locations, especially in the fall and spring, her favourite times of the year.
-The sketches she makes on site serve as a foundation for larger works completed in her studio.
-She is looking forward to our open studio day on November 27, where she will be painting and talking to our visitors.
+Reds and magentas – these are the colours that underpin much of Marilyn’s art works.
+You will see hints in a boreal forest scene or the sky above a Nutana alley, or front and centre in one of her well-known poppy paintings.
+Marilyn takes regular sketching trips and painting trips to northern Saskatchewan and other wilderness locations, especially in the fall and spring, her favourite times of the year.
+The sketches she makes on site serve as a foundation for new works completed in her studio.